IndrajeetPatil/dotInternals/README.md

 .draw_graph()   ---> .draw_graph()
 ```

-There is an exception to this rule: `S3` methods won’t be renamed, even
+There is an exception to this rule: `S3`/`S4` methods will not be
-if it is not exported.
+renamed, even if it is not exported.

 ``` r
 # before        ---> after